-Enquiries Service - Global Affairs Canada Toll-free: 1-800-267-8376
+Enquiries Service - Global Affairs Canada

 Volunteering

 The Life Institute

 The Life Institute helps adults 50 plus pursue their passion for lifelong learning with a wide range of educational courses and activities offered through continuing education at Toronto Metropolitan University.
 There are a range of volunteer opportunities available, whether you are interested in teaching or becoming a class host, helping out with administrative work, event planning or working on a committee.